dib-lab/2020-paper-sourmash-gather/manuscript.md

 sketch is larger than $H / s$.

-Finally, because FracMinHash sketches are simply collections of hashes, existing k-mer indexing approaches can be applied to sketches to support fast search with both similarity and containment estimators; several index types, including Sequence Bloom Trees [@doi:10.1038/nbt.3442] and reverse indices, are provided in the sourmash software.
+Finally, because FracMinHash sketches are simply collections of hashes, existing hash-based k-mer indexing approaches can be applied to sketches to support fast search with both similarity and containment estimators; several index types, including Sequence Bloom Trees [@doi:10.1038/nbt.3442] and reverse indices, are provided in the sourmash software.

 In exchange for these many conveniences, FracMinHash sketches